Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 Open the dashboard by running the following command
 > minikube dashboard

-On the dashboard, you'll see the current status of your cluster (number of pods, usage etc).
+On the dashboard, you'll see the current status of your cluster (number of pods, usage etc.).

 The request.sh script sends a request to the service type object created previously.
 By running this, you'll be sending a POST request to an API within the cluster through this service in a loop (Interval of 0.1s).
 *Important: Check the IP of the Minikube and replace the Host in the bash script if it's different.*